uvarc/rc-learning/content/courses/python_introduction/compound_types.md

 #### Changing Lists

-* Initialize
+* Initialize an empty list
   * `L=[]`
-* Initialize a list of known size (the value can be a variable but must have a value when this statement is executed)
+* Initialize a list of known size (the size can be a variable but must have a value when this statement is executed)
   * `L1=[0]*N`
 * Append an element to a list
   * `L1.append("Graham")`